dongAxis/blog-1/src/posts/2017-04-26-linux-network-stack.md

     - ipprot->early_demux (possibly tcp_v4_early_demux) (how could this path not even consider ip routing ?)=>
       - cast to iphdr and tcphdr
       - struct sock *sk = __inet_lookup_established =>
-        - (this is not the sense of "established" connection but that of TCP_ESTABLISHED ?)
         - find socket INET_MATCH from tcp_hashinfo
       - if sk_fullsock (i.e. ~(TCPF_TIME_WAIT | TCPF_NEW_SYN_RECV))
         - skb_dst_set_noref(skb, sk->sk_rx_dst)